Sexualization in child beauty pageants: Background

-There are several components to sexualization that set it apart from healthy sexuality.
-Sexualization occurs when a person's value comes only from their sexual appeal or behavior, to the exclusion of other characteristics.
+There are several components to child sexualization that set it apart from healthy sexuality.
+Objectification occurs when a person's value comes only from their sexual appeal or behavior, to the exclusion of other characteristics.

 A report by the American Psychological Association more specifically cites sexuality that is imposed on someone, rather than undertaken by choice, as evidence of sexualization.
-In the United States, the age of legal adulthood and ability to give consent varies from 16 to 18 years of age, yet in child beauty pageants, the children's parents permit them to participate, pay their entry fees, dress them, and train them to perform on stage in front of judges and an audience.
+In the United States, the age of legal adulthood and ability to give legally-recognized consent for sexual activity varies from 16 to 18 years of age.

 As Vernon R. Wiehe, a professor in the University of Kentucky College of Social Work, states, "sexualization occurs through little girls wearing adult women's clothing in diminutive sizes, the use of makeup which often is applied by makeup consultants, spray tanning the body, the dying of hair and the use of hair extensions, and assuming provocative postures more appropriate for adult models".
 Many view the child's appearance as obscene or inappropriate.

-In preparation for these pageants, children have their appearances altered by costumes, makeup, and other products, which objectifies them at a very young age.
+In preparation for these pageants, children have their appearances altered by costumes, makeup, and other products, which sexualize them at a very young age.
 The child perceives that sexuality is not only encouraged but can be a means to an end.
 The child pageant industry involves thousands of contestants and $5 billion a year in revenue, and television networks air in-demand shows like Toddlers & Tiaras and Little Miss Perfect.